When a weed-friendly world collides with your job application

 The school district has not seen an uptick in positive drug tests, he said.

-Teachers, on the other hand, do not have to pass pre-employment drug screens, he said.
+Teachers, on the other hand, do not have to pass pre-employment drug screenings, he said.

 Nate Olson, spokesman for the state Office of the Superintendent of Public Instruction, said the agency does not collect information on whether districts test teacher hires for drugs as a condition of employment.